Community

-The Girl Scouts of Black Diamond is committed to ensuring all girls have the opportunity to participate in Girl Scouts.
-In order to remove financial barriers that may interfere, we offer limited funds to help members who would be unable to join in Girl Scout activities without financial support from the council.
+At Girl Scouts, youth develop new skills, talents and friendships through troop activities, participation in camps and more!
+In order to remove financial barriers that may interfere, we offer limited funds to help members who would be unable to join in Girl Scout activities without financial support.

 Girl Scouts is for girls of all abilities.
 Inclusion is a top priority at Girl Scouts.
 Our staff is committed to serving as resources and guides to ensure the participation of girls with disabilities.
 This is done by providing adaptive resources for girls and volunteers with disabilities, including American Sign Language interpreters and Braille translation; training and education on inclusion and disability awareness; and inclusion resources.
 For accommodation requests, please reach out to Customer Care so we can help address any accommodation needs.